cgrace0044/quizmas/README.md

 - For some time there was an issue where the next question function appended its answers along with the answers of the previous question.
 - This meant eight answers were showing - four of which were irrelevant to the current question.
 - In order to fix this I had to empty the answers' previous HTML using answerButtons.innerHTML = ''.

+#### Length of quiz

+- Originally the quiz showed all 60 questions in one game.
+- This meant the game was very long and playing the game for a second time was boring.
+- Within the runGame function on the shuffle question line I added the following code so that only 20 questions are displayed in each game: .slice(0, 20);.
+- This makes it more interesting to play the game multiple times.
+- I could add to the question bank in the future so that users could play the game even more times.

 ### Known Bugs